Sandbox VR: Location virtual reality is making its comeback

 GamesBeat: Real estate got cheaper for a while, so that’s probably helped out in terms of operating expenses and enabling sites to become more profitable.

 Zhao: Oh, yeah.
 Rent was one of our biggest buckets of expense.
 Apart from that, we’re talking to more than two dozen landlords right now trying to get deals done.
-There’s a lot of synergy, because they look at us sort of like–we provide premium experiences, but we can also prove that we track with a younger audience.
+There’s a lot of synergy, because they look at us sort of like — we provide premium experiences, but we can also prove that we track with a younger audience.
 Millennials come to our locations.

 GamesBeat: Did you prioritize any particular regions for your expansion?

 Zhao: We’re looking a lot in Texas and Chicago.
 Chicago is doing well.
-In Chicago we see foot traffic increasing 25 percent every month since February.
+In Chicago we see foot traffic increasing 25% every month since February.
 But other than that, no. We’re just working nationwide right now, seeing who’s interested.

 GamesBeat: What about outside of the United States?